 It has been designed to be used on a Local Area Network, but today QuickBooks files are getting bigger and even LAN usage can be slow.

-QuickBooks Remote Access
+Remote Access QuickBooks

+What is Remote Access?
 Remote Access involves accessing a computer or an application on a computer remotely from a different computer.

 It is very efficient when using QuickBooks in single user mode.
 We will describe two different solutions for remote access